CAS-CLab/K-Nearest-Neighbors-Hashing/README.md

 ### Brief Intro :
 <img src="./img/KNNH.png" width="700" height="240" />

-MSE may not lead to the best binary representation.
-We propose to use the conditional entropy as the criterion.
+MSE may not lead to the optimal binary representation.
+We propose to use the conditional entropy as the criterion to refine the previous method.
 <img src="./img/KNNH2.png" width="700" height="230" />

 ### Acknowlegment :